 PAY ATTENTION!
 Do not go out of your way to get lost.
+We do not need a new Strava Route of this course.
 This is an out and back course on one trail which does not require flagging it every 100 meters.

 If you don’t see the lake on your left going out and right coming back you are probably in Canada and will have to quarantine.